helidon-io/helidon/docs/se/webclient.md

 ### Protocol Specific Configuration

 Protocol specific configuration can be set using the `protocol-configs` parameter.
-Webclient currently supports `HTTP/1.1.` and `HTTP/2`.
+WebClient currently supports `HTTP/1.1.` and `HTTP/2`.
 Below are the options for each of the protocol type:

 - `HTTP/1.1`